maxidragon/dummy-wca/README.md

 ### `GET /oauth/authorize`

-Redirects to the redirect URL with the `code` query parameter.
+Redirects to the page that asks to choose the user.

 ### `POST /oauth/token`

-Returns an access token (`example-access-token`) that can be used to authenticate requests.
+Returns an access token that can be used to authenticate requests.

 ### `GET /api/v0/records`

 Returns a list of records.

+### `GET /api/v0/persons?q=query`

+Returns a list of persons that match the query.

+### `GET /api/v0/users/:id`

+Returns the user with the given WCA ID.

 ## Running